-Fixation of Performance Standards:Standard of performance should be precisely decided by the management and should be properly communicated to the employees before introducing the incentive plans.
-When this requires heavy expenditure, incentive schemes may be rather costly.
+Fixation of Performance Standards: Standard of performance should be precisely decided by the management and should be properly communicated to the employees before introducing the incentive plans.
+This requires heavy expenditure and hence, incentive schemes may become costly.

-No Discrimination:With the introduction of incentive plans workers should not feel discrimination.
+No Discrimination: With the introduction of incentive plans workers should not feel any discrimination.
 If for instance, an incentive scheme makes it possible for unskilled workers to earn high wages, the wage rates for skilled workers must also be raised (if they are paid on time basis) to avoid dissatisfaction among them.
-In that event, the incentive scheme may raise labour cost instead of lowering it.
-If incentive plans are creating discrimination amongst the employees then it might badly affect the efficiency of the workers.
+In this situation the incentive scheme may raise labour cost instead of lowering it.
+If incentive plans are creating discrimination amongst the employees then it might hamper the efficiency of the workers.

-Cost Benefit Analysis: Before implementation incentive plans should be analyzed in terms of cost and benefit received to the organisation from the same.
+Cost Benefit Analysis : Before implementation incentive plans should be analyzed in terms of the cost and benefit towards the organisation.
 Benefits accruing to the firm should be more than the cost incurred it its implementation.